abhimanu01/FakeNewsDetection/README.md

 AI-Based Fake News Detection System
 Setup Instructions (Windows CMD)
-Open Command Prompt (cmd) and navigate to the project folder: cd "C:\Users\Abhishek M\Downloads\FakeNewsDetection" Create a Virtual Environment: python -m venv env
+Open Command Prompt (cmd) and navigate to the project folder : cd "C:\Users\Abhishek M\Downloads\FakeNewsDetection" Create a Virtual Environment : python -m venv env
-Activate the Virtual Environment: env\Scripts\activate
+Activate the Virtual Environment : env\Scripts\activate

 (You should see (env) appear at the start of your command line.)

-Install Dependencies:
+Install Dependencies :
 pip install pandas scikit-learn fastapi uvicorn pydantic

-Or, if you have a requirements file:
+Or, if you have a requirements file :

 pip install -r requirements.txt
 Running the Application
 Train the Machine Learning Model (First Time Only): python train.py

-This command will:
+This command will :

 Load and preprocess the Indian Fake and Real News dataset.
 Train the Logistic Regression model using TF-IDF features.
 Generate the following files:
 model.pkl
 vectorizer.pkl
-Start the FastAPI Backend Server: uvicorn app:app --reload
+Start the FastAPI Backend Server : uvicorn app:app --reload

-You will see output similar to:
+You will see output similar to :

 INFO: Uvicorn running on http://127.0.0.1:8000
 Launch the Frontend: